AikidoSec/firewall-ruby/docs/request-bypassing.md

 # Bypass Zen for a specific request

-Call `Aikido::Zen.request_bypassed!` from a Rack middleware to bypass this request.
+Call `Aikido::Zen.request_bypassed!` from a Rack middleware to bypass Zen for this request.
 A bypassed request is fully excluded from Zen inspection and enforcement: Zen will not analyze the request, generate findings, or apply blocking rules for that traffic.
 Your application handles the request normally.

 > [!NOTE]
 > Zen's built-in [Bypassed IPs](https://help.aikido.dev/zen-firewall/zen-features/bypassed-ips) feature uses request bypassing internally, triggered by a matching IP/CIDR. `Aikido::Zen.request_bypassed!` lets you bypass requests using your custom logic.